Nirv7/roblox-studio-tutorials/revive-system/README.md

-# Revive System Roblox studio
+# Revive System

-This folder contains all the scripts used in my Roblox Studio Revive System tutorial.
+This folder contains the scripts used in my Roblox Studio **Revive System** tutorial.

-## Scripts
+## Files

-| ReviveServer.lua (ServerScriptService)
-| ReviveClient.lua (local script)
+- `ReviveServer.lua`

-- HOW -
+- `ReviveClient.lua`

-1. Download the scripts.
-2. Copy them into your Roblox Studio game.
-3. Place each script in the correct service.
-4. Play and test.
+## Getting Started

+Download the scripts or copy them in the appropriate services within your Roblox Studio project i mentioned in the video.

+## Tutorial

-Watch the full tutorial on YouTube:
+Watch the tutorial :

-## ⭐ Support

-If this helped you, consider starring this repository!
+Subscribe :) :
+---

+Thank you for checking out this project!
+If you found it helpful, consider ⭐ starring this repository and subscribing for more Roblox Studio tutorials.